 An exhibition of 17 new paintings by Juliette Aristides (b.
-1971) at Nashville’s LeQuire Gallery earlier this season is an occasion to celebrate.
+1971) at Nashville’s LeQuire Gallery was an occasion to celebrate.
 On view were an array of interiors and still lifes that remind us of her ongoing contribution to the revival of classical realism and traditional art education in America.
-Aristides has been achieving this not only by conducting workshops nationally and abroad, but also by publishing books that are now mandatory reading in teaching ateliers nationwide.
+Aristides has been achieving this not only by conducting oil painting workshops nationally and abroad, but also by publishing books that are now mandatory reading in teaching ateliers nationwide.
 She has already produced four successful volumes on classical drawing and painting, and this year Monacelli Studio is releasing two of her instructional sketchbooks: first Beginning Drawing Atelier and then Figure Drawing Atelier.

 One of Aristides’s broad goals is to help others rediscover the beauty in daily life.
 As an example, she cites a glass of water that we would “ordinarily walk away from and not see at all, because in the course of everyday life we subconsciously tend to identify objects by name within a millisecond of seeing them.
 But if our attention is focused, we can break down something that’s instantaneous and begin to see it, and suddenly be able to recall all the different aspects of it, including the experience of it.”

 Related News > Learn from Juliette Aristides in person at the